Winsen (Luhe): Marstall

 The Marstall was originally used for horse and carriage.
-Although a timber-beam shows the year 1599, the year of construction is unknown.
-Today, the four-story half-timbered building contains the tourist information center, the public library, the museum of local history and an event room.
+Although a timber beam shows the year 1599, the year of construction is unknown.
+Today, the four-story half-timbered building contains the tourist information centre, the public library, the museum of local history and an event room.
 On the eastern gable, a modern carillon is installed.

 Church of Saint Mary

 The construction of the late Gothic hall church started around 1415.
-The choir was covered in 1437, the nave in 1465.
+The choir was covered in 1437, and the nave in 1465.
 The church has only one side aisle and the vault of the nave never was finished.
 In the 1950s, the interior decoration was changed.
-The colorful windows were designed and produced by Claus Wallner between 1958 and 1966.
+The colourful windows were designed and produced by Claus Wallner between 1958 and 1966.
 The altarpiece, the baptismal font and the bronze pulpit plates were made by Fritz Fleer.
 Friedrich Meinecke, born in Winsen, created the statue of Luther.
-Like the 62-meter-high neo-Gothic bell tower, it was completed in 1899.
+Like the 62-metre-high neo-Gothic bell tower, it was completed in 1899.